 Telephoto lenses can be particularly useful for isolating specific buildings or details.
 They help compress perspective, bringing distant elements closer and creating a cohesive composition.
 By focusing on the balance between light and structure, photographers can achieve stunning results in night photography.

-6. Capturing Motion
+6. Capturing motion around buildings

 Capturing motion in architectural photography adds a dynamic element to still structures.
 It emphasizes the relationship between buildings and their surroundings.